Dive bar Liquor Lyle's to remain closed as owners look to sell

 Dorrian, who died in 1991 at age 82, sold the bar in 1973 to a group that included noted attorney Ron Meshbesher, his brother Ken Meshbesher and Russell Spence.
 Ron Meshbesher died in 2018.

-Lyle's attracted an array of clientele, whether their collars were blue or white.
-Known elbow benders have included onetime KARE 11-TV anchor Paul Magers, musicians Paul Metsa and Laurie Lindeen and actor-comedian Tom Arnold.
+The Lowry Hill East neighborhood nightspot attracted an array of clientele, whether their collars were blue or white.
+Known elbow benders have included onetime KARE 11-TV anchor Paul Magers, musicians Paul Metsa and Laurie Lindeen, and actor-comedian Tom Arnold.

-An Irish wake was held there for journalist David Carr, who died in 2015.
+An Irish wake was held there for New York Times journalist David Carr, who died in 2015.

-The lack of windows certainly brought a consistency to the interior space.
+The lack of windows certainly brought a consistency to the interior environment.
 Noon or midnight, the drinking and dining space never gave away the time.

 And speaking of drinks, Lyle's put the happy in Happy Hour, with 2-for-1 drink specials and other deals unrivaled anywhere in the Twin Cities.